UniversalDependencies/UD_Tagabawa-GJA/README.md

 # Introduction

 Annotation is done manually by Glyd Jun Arañes with Mary Jane Cooke and Geoffrey Marfa.
-This treebank is part of Glyd's research for his PhD in Language Studies at the University of Helsinki.
+This treebank is also part of Glyd's research for his PhD in Language Studies at the University of Helsinki.

 # Acknowledgments